-The problem of consistency maintenance appears in many contexts [9, 10].
-In [2, 6], various strategies were proposed in the context of peer-to-peer systems.
-In general, updates of a data item are broadcast by the owner and/or are searched for by the peers that have the replicas of the items.
-Thus, solutions to the consistency maintenance problem utilize:

-• owner-initiated update push, so that peers with replicas are communicated the update,
+The problem of consistency maintenance appears in many contexts [7, 8].
+In [3, 9], various strategies were proposed in the context of peer-to-peer systems.
+In general, updates of a data item are broadcast by the owner and/or are searched for by the peers that have the replicas.
+Thus, solutions to the consistency maintenance problem utilize (a) owner-initiated update push, so that peers with replicas are communicated the update, (b) replica holder-initiated pull, either when needed or periodically, so as to discover new updates, if any, or (c) a combined push/pull scheme.